elsteveogrande/hdmi2350/README.md

 ## HDMI-related limitations

-This thing is not fully HDMI compliant, even if it does tend to work with HDMI-licensed / HDMI-certified / whatever equipment.
+This thing is not fully HDMI compliant, even if it does tend to work with equipment which is HDMI licensed or certified or whatever.

-* Resolution: 432x240
+* Resolution: 400x240
-  * Actual mode: 800x480 (this uses doubling)
+  * Actual mode: 800x480 (doubled in X and Y directions)
   * Enough for e.g. an NES emulator (256x240)

+# TODO's

+* Audio
-  * I would like to support more "video modes"
+  * ADCs should be able to support stereo 44.1KHz?
-* No audio yet!
-But two channels at 44.1kHz _should_ be feasible with RP2350's ADCs
+* More video modes:
+  * 480x270 (1/4 of 1080p)
+  * all 60 frames/sec without interlacing
+* Support for "personalities"
+  * Emulate PC text modes
+  * Emulate NES PPU

 # Links